altacus/WWV/README.md

 WWV/WWVH emulator.
 Full format including 100 Hz timecode.
 Speech by local OS's synthesizer; OSX is best

+libportaudio-ocaml-dev is a requisite on Debian

 This started as a quick hack but ended up fully functional.
 The program generates raw 16-bit linear PCM mono audio at a 48 kHz sample rate on standard output.
 So to hear it, pipe it into your local audio player, e.g.,

 wwvsim | play -t raw -b 16 -e signed-integer -r 48000 -c 1 -

+Note play is available through the sox package on debian

 Or for the WWVH format: